Specific Info

 VERTICAL PULLS

 All these exercisers involves the up and down pulling of the back.
 On the surface, all of these exercisers appear to be the same, but there are differences.
-Here’s how they stack up aginst each other.
+Here’s how they stack up against each other.

 ASSISTED PULLUP MACHINE